HUIHU1HUI/Ampify-engineering-placement-test/README.md

 - Prints a list of packs with genre matching hip-hop
 - Saves the contents of https://api.ampifymusic.com/packs to the directory

-To run, simply navigate to the folder in terminal and run "node server."
+To run, simply navigate to the folder in terminal and run "node server" Requires node.js
-Requires node.js